xlp0/CubicalLogicModel/README.md

 ## 🔑 Key Components

-### HCard
+### MCard
-Dynamic component loader that handles lazy loading and error management for components.
+Dynamic component loader inspired by Leibniz's concept of Monads from his work "Monadology".
+Like Monads, which are self-contained units that reflect the entire universe, MCard components encapsulate their own state and behavior while being part of a larger interconnected system.
+This architectural choice enables seamless dynamic loading and error management for components.

 ### WebPageCube
 Interactive 3D cube interface with configurable faces and controls.